1Mill/terraform-create-remote-state/README.md

 ## Overview

-1. Create .env with `HOST_AWS_CREDENTIALS_PATH`; see `example.env`
+1. Create secret .env file; see `example.env`
-2. Run `docker-compose build`
+1. Run `docker-compose build`
-3. Run `docker-compose run store sh`
+1. Run `docker-cmpose run create sh` to interact with the docker container
-4. Inside the container, run `terraform init`
+1. Inside the docker container, run `terraform init && terraform apply`: this will generate an output.
-5. Run `terraform apply` and answer the prompts
-6. Review the output and type `yes` to create the remote state
+1. Review the output and type `yes` to create the remote state
-7. Your S3 bucket should be created
+1. Once terraform is finished, you should see your S3 bucket created in AWS
-8. Before existing the container, run `terraform destroy` to delete everything
+1. If you do not want to keep this S3 bucket, run `terraform destroy` to delete everything
-    * If you leave the container, the local terraform state is lost

 ## Access your remote state in your projects